Cookie preferences

 Target group

 It is very rare for a literate parent to raise an illiterate child.
 If a whole generation can become literate, we can inoculate the planet against illiteracy.
-If we are successful, we will have helped create a world where Curious Learning the organization is no longer needed because everyone has become a curious learner.
+If we are successful, we will have helped create a world where Curious Learning, the organization, is no longer needed because everyone has become a curious learner.

 About the innovation